Bumzeal/Customer-Segmentation-and-Perk-Allocation-Analysis/README.md

-CHAPTER 1: THE PROJECT GOAL
+## CHAPTER 1: THE PROJECT GOAL

-The goal of this Project is to Help the Head of Marketing-  Elena Tarrant to achieve customer retention by using the following strategy- specifically rewards programs, an advanced feature proven to generate repeat business if executed well.
+The goal of this Project is to Help the Head of Marketing - Elena Tarrant to achieve customer retention by using the following strategy- specifically rewards programs, an advanced feature proven to generate repeat business if executed well.

 My mission as a Data analyst is to First check if the data supports Elena’s hypothesis about the existence of customers that would be especially interested in the perks she is proposing, Then for each customer, I should assign a likely favorite perk.
 Listed Below are the Perks.